 What’s more, just because you have turned vegan doesn't mean you have to give up chocolate.
 There are many chocolate vegan recipes available online.
 From ice cream and brownies, to acai bowls or chia pudding, here is a link to a variety of vegan chocolate snack options.

 Vegan Snacking Summary

 The internet is now bursting with a huge amount of vegan snack recipes, covering practically every alternative.
-The vegan market is still growing, but in the meantime, it’s good to know what is quick and available on the shelves if you’re a bit stranded, hungry and pressed for time.
+The vegan market is still growing, with vegan news sites popping up, new vegan clothing and food brands emerging, and more!
+But in the meantime, it’s good to know what is quick and available on the shelves if you’re a bit stranded, hungry and pressed for time.
 Thankfully, vegan ingredients such as fruit and nuts are very versatile.
 A fruit smoothie in the morning can be followed by a raw vegan energy bar or crackers with dip after lunch, and if you fancy some late-night indulgence, dive into your secret dark chocolate stash.
 Don't feel like your choices are limited, as vegan snack options - savoury or sweet - are surprisingly boundless.